Metro-Records/la-metro-councilmatic/README.md

 **Regenerate Solr schema**

 Did you make a change to the schema file that Solr uses to make its magic (`solr_configs/conf/schema.xml`)?
 Did you add a new field or adjust how solr indexes data?
-If so, you need to take a few steps.
+If so, you need to take a few steps – locally and on the server.

+*Local development*

-First, destroy the solr container.
-This needs to happen locally and on `metro-councilmatic` server.
+First, remove the solr container.

 ```
 # view all containers